 The Board of Directors has adopted a mandatory retirement policy with respect to the Company's directors.
-Under the policy, directors who attain the age of 75 are not eligible to be nominated for re-election to the Company's Board of Directors.
+Under the policy, directors who attain the age of 75 prior to an annual meeting of the Company's stockholders are not eligible to be nominated for re-election to the Company's Board of Directors at that annual meeting.